krish-7104/chatripple/README.md

 # Chat Ripple

-Char Ripple is a realtime end to end chat encryption application.
+Chat Ripple is a realtime end to end chat encryption application.
 In the app you can create your account using email password or by using google signin.
 After creating account you can set your profile by adding username, name and profile photo.

 You can add your friends by adding their username.
 After adding you can talk to them and send images to them.
 The app hase impressive UI and user friendly UI.
 The messages are send and received in realtime with encryption.